Cray-HPE/hms-test/README.md

 NOTE: `/src/data` is where the 1gb PVC is mounted.

-I recommend you do most development off cluster, then copy in files for rapid testing.
+It is recommended to do development off cluster, then copy in files for rapid testing.
 However, the PVC is persistent, so if you put your data files in `/src/data` they should persist, assuming you don't delete the PVC.

 ## How to clean up and delete the PVC when you are COMPLETELY finished